qinyuanpei/hexo-tag-cloudmusic/README.md

 ## Installation

-To install, run the following command in the root directory of hexo:
+To install, run the following command in the root directory of hexo
 ```
 npm install hexo-tag-cloudmusic --save
 ```

-To config if you need in the __config.yml of Hexo:
+To config if you need in the __config.yml of hexo
 ```
 # CloudMusic
 widgetType:  flash ## It can be flash or iframe